 There are different types of benchmarking which helps in understanding the actual concept of the benchmarking process.
 Most of the benchmarking process involves a legitimate competitive element in different types of business.

 As per the abbreviation goes, it can be elaborated as strength, weakness, opportunities, and threat.
-It is a combination made of strength & weakness with opportunities & threat.
+It is a combination made of strength & weakness with opportunities & threats.
 In this type of benchmarking process, most of the companies provide their own strength, weakness, opportunity, and threat.
 And finally, the result of all this analysis covers up a new idea of change inside the company itself.

 5. Peer benchmarking: